asierra/Metagrafica/mg.1.md

 # NAME

-mg -  Metagrafica Descriptive language to produce high quality graphics.
+mg -  Metagrafica, a descriptive language to create high quality technical and scientific graphics.

 # SYNOPSIS